werf/werf/docs/pages/documentation/internals/stages_and_storage.md

 ## Storage

 _Storage_ contains the stages of the project.
-Stages can be stored in the docker registry or locally on a host machine.
+Stages can be stored in the container registry or locally on a host machine.

 Most werf commands use _stages_.
 Such commands require specifying the location of the _storage_ using the `--repo` key or the `WERF_REPO` environment variable.

 There are 2 types of storage:
  1. _Local storage_.
 Uses local docker server runtime to store stages as docker images.
  2. _Remote storage_.
-Uses docker registry to store images.
-Remote storage is selected by param `--repo=DOCKER_REPO_DOMAIN`, for example `--repo=registry.mycompany.com/web/frontend/stages`. **NOTE** Each project should specify unique docker repo domain, that used only by this project.
+Uses container registry to store images.
+Remote storage is selected by param `--repo=CONTAINER_REGISTRY_REPO`, for example `--repo=registry.mycompany.com/web/frontend/stages`. **NOTE** Each project should specify unique docker repo domain, that used only by this project.

 Stages are [named differently](#stage-naming) depending on local or remote storage used.

-When docker registry is used as the storage for the project there is also a cache of local docker images on each host where werf is running.
+When container registry is used as the storage for the project there is also a cache of local docker images on each host where werf is running.
 This cache is cleared by the werf itself or can be freely removed by other tools (such as `docker rmi`).

 Note that all werf commands that require access to _stages_ must use the same storage.
 Therefore, when using local storage, all werf commands must be run from the same host.
 When using remote storage, it does not matter which host werf is run from, as long as it is shared for these calls (applies to commands such as build, converge, cleanup, etc.).

-> It is recommended though to use docker registry as a storage, werf uses this mode with [CI/CD systems by default]({{ "documentation/internals/how_ci_cd_integration_works/general_overview.html" | true_relative_url }})
+> It is recommended though to use container registry as a storage, werf uses this mode with [CI/CD systems by default]({{ "documentation/internals/how_ci_cd_integration_works/general_overview.html" | true_relative_url }})

 Host requirements to use remote storage:
- - Connection to docker registry.
+ - Connection to container registry.
  - Connection to the Kubernetes cluster (used to synchronize multiple build/publish/deploy processes running from different machines, see more info below).

 ### Stage naming